-The assessment measures were conducted by well-trained staff who had nursing, physiotherapy, occupational therapy or similar qualifications.
-Prior to start of the study, all staff received training from the authors in the correct protocols for administering all of the assessment measures.
+The assessment measures were conducted by well-trained staff who had nursing, physiotherapy, occupational therapy, or similar qualifications.
+Prior to commencement of the study, all staff received training from the authors in the correct protocols for administering all of the assessment measures.
 The assessment included several physical tests.
-Upper and lower limb muscle functions were assessed with the grip strength (GS) and the chair stand test (CST), respectively.
-Gait function was assessed with walking time tests conducted at a comfortable pace (comfortable walking speed, CWS) and with the timed up-and-go (TUG) test.
+Upper and lower limb muscle functions were assessed with the grip strength (GS) and chair stand test (CST), respectively.[10]
+Gait function was assessed with walking time tests conducted at a comfortable pace (comfortable walking speed, CWS) and with the timed up-and-go (TUG) test.[11].

-GS was measured in kilograms in the participant's dominant hand using a Smedley-type handheld dynamometer (GRIP-D; Takei Ltd, Niigata, Japan).
+GS was measured in kilograms in the participant's dominant hand using a Smedley-type handheld dynamometer (GRIP-D; Takei Ltd., Niigata, Japan).
 The CST involved sitting down and standing up five times, using a chair without an armrest.
 The score was the time taken to complete the task in seconds.
-Participants were asked to exert their maximum effort in GS and CST.
 CWS was measured in seconds with a stopwatch.
-Participants were asked to walk on a flat and straight surface at their CWS.
-Two markers were used to indicate the start and end of the path, and a 2 m and over approach was allowed before reaching the start marker so that participants can walk at their comfortable pace within the timed path.
-They were instructed to continue walking past the end of the path for a further 2 m and over to ensure that the walking pace was consistent throughout the task.
-The TUG test involved rising from a chair, walking 3 m, turning around, walking back to the chair and sitting down.
-The TUG test is one of the most frequently used tests of balance and gait, and is often used to assess fall risk in older people.
+Participants were asked to walk on a flat and straight surface at their comfortable walking speed.
+Two markers were used to indicate the start and end of the path, and a 2-metre and over approach was allowed before reaching the start marker so that participants were walking at their comfortable pace within the timed path.
+They were instructed to continue walking past the end of the path for a further 2 metres and over to ensure that the walking pace was consistent throughout the task.
+The TUG test involved rising from a chair, walking 3 metres, turning around, walking back to the chair, and sitting down.[11]
+The TUG test is one of the most frequently used tests of balance and gait, and is often used to assess fall risk in older people.[12]
 The time to complete the TUG test was measured, in seconds, at each participant's usual pace.
-Both walking tests were measured once, and if a walking aid was nomally used inside the home, this aid was used during the tests.
+Both walking tests were measured once, and if a walking aid was normally used inside the home, this aid was used during the tests.